Today, it’s common for users to work with more than one monitor.

-One of the main usages of that library routine is to tell you how many monitors your application has available to use.
+One of the primary functions of C$MONITOR is to determine how many monitors are available to your application.

 CALL "C$MONITOR" USING CMONITOR-GET-NO-MONITOR monitorCount [mainMonitor] GIVING returnCode